-There are few large tracts of land, suggesting that future development will be limited. developments with access to sewer, leading to smaller lots, should provide open space and mitigate its impact on roads and other services.
+There are few large tracts of land, suggesting that development will be limited. future developments with access to sewer, leading to smaller lots, should provide open space and mitigate its impact on roads and other services.

-Lucy Depp: Lands in the Lucy Depp area north of Shawnee Hills have been platted since 1920s with small (35' x 70') lots.
-They currently lack sewer service.
-This area is part of the Shawnee Hills sewer contract area.
-If county sewer service were made available, the Township should create a zoning district that requires the same lot size as Shawnee Hills (14,700 square feet) per building lot. while recognizing certain smaller non-conforming lots record.
+Lucy Depp: Lands in the Lucy Depp area north of Shawnee Hills have been platted since the 1920s with small lots (35'x70').
+It currently lacks sewer service.
+This area is part of the Shawnee Hills sewer

-The comprehensive plan recommends continued use of the Dublin Storage property commercial use, with expansion of into the commercial 21-acre property to the north and the 7acre site at the corner of Merchant and Dublin Road, if sewer can be extended.
+The comprehensive plan recommends continued use of the Dublin Storage property for commercial use, with expansion of commercial into the 21-acre property to the north and the 7-acre site at the corner of Merchant and Dublin Road as commercial or residential at a maximum of 4 units per acre if sewer can be extended.
+Such uses should include significant landscaping and buffering from adjacent uses.

-The remainder of Subarea II is recommended for residential use maintaining the current minimum lot size of one and a half acres with septic systems, or single family residential PRDs at 1.5 units per acre with centralized sewer.
+Most of Subarea II is recommended for residential use maintaining the current minimum lot size of one and a half acres with septic systems, or single family residential PRDs at 1.5 units per acre with centralized sewer.